 Tips to Minimize Dish Cleaning During the Holidays

-Hosting a holiday gathering for friends and family can be really fun, but it also poses a tremendous challenge.
-The opportunity to provide guests with good food, a warm home, and refreshing spirits for one evening will make the holiday season even more special.
+The opportunity to provide guests with good food, a warm home, and refreshing spirits for a holiday gathering will make the fall and winter seasons even more special.

 Aside from expenses, one of the most overlooked aspects of throwing a party is the work required before, during, and afterwards.